smccracken/scottmccracken.net/_src/work/autobeef.md

 ---
 slug: autobeef
+organization: "Autobeef"
 title: "Director of Web Development"
-organization: "Autobeef"
-start: 2010
-end: Present
+years: "2010–Present"
 order: 4
 ---

 Responsible for managing the development and content of an entire network of sites.
-I am charge of analytics and promotion, including managing an email alert system that has 670,000 subscribers.
+I am charge of analytics and promotion.
+Using Liquid, Eleventy, SASS, Vanilla JS, Perl.

+* Updating content on over 23 sites
+* Managing an email alert system with over 670,000 subscribers